-Sha Authorized Outstanding Liquidation Preference Carrying Value Convertible preferred shares 2,650,980 2,650,980 \$ 3,865 \$ 3,761 Series A convertible preferred shares 7,131,525 7,131,525 35,414 35,147 9,782,505 9,782,505 \$ 39,279 \$ 38,908
+Sha ires Authorized Outstanding Liquidation Preference Carrying Value Convertible preferred shares 2,650,980 2,650,980 \$ 3,865 \$ 3,761 Series A convertible preferred shares 7,131,525 7,131,525 35,414 35,147 9,782,505 9,782,505 \$ 39,279 \$ 38,908

 Upon closing of the IPO, the convertible preferred shares and Series A convertible preferred shares as of December 31, 2019, together with the Series B convertible preferred shares issued during the year ended December 31, 2020, were converted to 16,419,172 ordinary shares.
 The holders of the Company's convertible preferred shares, Series A convertible preferred shares and Series B convertible preferred shares had certain voting, dividend, and redemption rights, as well as liquidation preferences and conversion privileges.
-All rights, preferences, and privileges associated with the convertible preferred shares, Series A convertible preferred shares and Series B convertible preferred shares were terminated at the time of the Company's IPO in conjunction with the conversion of all outstanding shares of convertible preferred shares, Series A convertible preferred shares and Series B convertible preferred shares into ordinary shares.
+All rights, preferences, and privileges associated with the convertible preferred shares, Series A convertible preferred shares and Series B convertible preferred shares and Series B convertible preferred shares, Series A convertible preferred shares and Series B convertible preferred shares, Series A convertible preferred shares into ordinary shares.